 A rabbit hiccup is a shiver or twitching movement that may cause their body to tremble if it happens repeatedly.
 The trembling will be rhythmic, occurring when the rabbit hiccups.

-5. Shaking from Heat Stroke
+5. Rabbit is Shaking from Heat Stroke

+Rabbits can shake from heat stroke because they don’t tolerate heat well.
 Your rabbit may also suffer heatstroke if they have been left in a sunny spot for too long.
 Rabbits are cold-loving creatures, and they don’t do well in extreme heat since they struggle to self-regulate their body temperature.
 No surprise really since they are wearing a thick fur coat all year long.

 What It Looks Like: